 The ACCME defines a commercial interest as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.

-Each year, the ACCME collects, summarizes, and publishes information about the CME enterprise on its website as a service to accredited providers, other members of the CME community, and the public via the ACCME’s Program and Activity Reporting System (PARS).
-At the conclusion of each Reporting Year, a provider is required to submit information about their activities that took place during the year as well as financial data about their overall CME Program.
+Each year, information is collected, summarized, and published as a service to accredited providers, other members of the community, and the public via the Program and Activity Reporting System (PARS).
+At the conclusion of each Reporting Year, a provider is required to submit information about their activities that took place during the year as well as financial data about their overall Program.

-You are required to complete the following fields regarding commercial support at the individual CME activity level.
+You are required to complete the following fields regarding commercial support at the individual activity level.

 Internet searching and learning activities are based on a learner identifying a problem in practice and then accessing content in search of an answer from sources on the Internet that are facilitated by a provider.
 For the purpose of data collection, the ACCME includes AMA-defined point of care CME as a form of internet searching and learning.

-Performance improvement activities are based on a learner’s participation in a project established and/or guided by a provider in which a physician identifies an educational need through a measure of his/her performance in practice, engages in educational experiences to meet the need, integrates learning into patient care and then re-evaluates his/her performance.
+Performance improvement activities are based on a learner’s participation in a project established and/or guided by a provider in which a learner identifies an educational need through a measure of his/her performance in practice, engages in educational experiences to meet the need, integrates learning into patient care and then re-evaluates his/her performance.

-Committee learning is a CME activity that involves a physician learner’s participation in a committee process where the subject of which, if taught/learned in another format would be considered within the definition of CME.
+Committee learning is an activity that involves a learner’s participation in a committee process where the subject of which, if taught/learned in another format would be considered within the definition of continuing education.

-Test Item Writing CME activities may consist of either of the following processes:
+Test Item Writing activities may consist of either of the following processes:

-Test item writing is a CME activity based on a learner’s participation in the pre-publication development and review of any type of test-item (e.g., multiple choice questions, standardized patient cases).
+Test item writing is an activity based on a learner’s participation in the pre-publication development and review of any type of test-item (e.g., multiple choice questions, standardized patient cases).

 Manuscript review is based on a learner’s participation in the pre-publication review process of a manuscript.